Generalized linear models

 Residuals Saves the residual values of the model.
 The response scale is used.

-Remove notes Remove all notes and warning from the Tables.
+Remove notes Removes all notes and warnings from the Tables.
 Useful to produce pubblication quality tables.

 Details